Configure an instance of the OpenToken IdP Adapter in PingFederate.

 On the Type tab, configure the basics of this adapter

-- From the Type list, select the adapter type.
+- In the Type list, select the adapter type.

-From the Parent Instance list, select an existing type.
+In the Parent Instance list, select an existing

 On the IdP Adapter tab, configure your OpenToken IdP Adapter

 These values depend on your developer's implementation.

 For more information, see the Description field provided on-window and in the following table.

 PingFederate's field names and descriptions for creating an OpenToken IdP Adapter instance Field Description Password